Mini Cheese Balls (Cute, Fun, Easy!)

 • Toasted pecans.
 Also chopped.
 For the coating.

-These ingredients may seem simple but they balance each other beautifully.
-Cream cheese neutralizes the blue cheese so that it's a bit less overpowering, the cranberries provide a nice sweet contrast, and the pecans lend some toasty crunch.
+The cream cheese neutralizes the blue cheese so that it's a bit less overpowering.
+The cranberries provide a nice, sweet contrast.
+And the pecans lend some toasty crunch!

 How to Make Them